 Despite the enormous benefits of hybrid working, just 28% of employees feel their current work schedule suits them.
 This statistic indicates a mismatch between what employees hope to get out of hybrid working and the realities of hybrid working.

-Employees report they could benefit from more choice, clearer expectations, easier collaboration, and greater support.
+Employees report they could benefit from more choices, clearer expectations, easier collaboration, and greater support.
 Companies need to evaluate the critical components of their hybrid work model with reference to core issues in flexible working.

 Be strategic about when people should be in the office.